Designing for Diverse Communities

 Vanita Carrillo-Rush

 As designers, we understand that architecture does not exist in a vacuum.
 It is, or at least should be, informed by context and community-driven.
 This people-first approach is foundational to Scott Edwards Architecture’s (SEA) process and serves us particularly well when developing places meant to be inclusive of diverse groups.
+Scott Edwards aims for true diversity in architecture by understanding where we’re working and who we’re designing projects for.
 By identifying and engaging with community members early, our designs are not only stronger but more meaningful.
 The results often offer insights we can then take with us to future work, compounding the positive impact beyond just one project.

 Community members and stakeholders have the right to be involved in decision-making about projects and programs that will affect their lives.
 The project team, most often led by the client, starts by identifying who should be at the decision-making table.
 In our experience, this can mean neighborhood associations, local non-profits, organizations particular to the diverse groups that the project will serve, staff and volunteers, residents from similar developments, and more.
 Additionally, SEA often benefits from insights from organizations like the Center for Public Interest Design, a research and action center promoting inclusive design practices, to identify and engage with stakeholder groups.